 We are very focused on the three functional aspects of Christian recovery and hope: 1) Safe places to call home; 2) Positive, Purposeful activities during the day; and 3) A peer-support community.
 Our community is growing!

 Pocket Courtyard Communities - Coming Soon

-Small Factory-built Homes in Permanent Peer Support Communities - It's innovative, it's affordable, it's community-funded - basically it's the solution to the shelter problem.
+Small Factory-built Homes in Permanent Peer Support Communities - It's innovative, it's affordable, it's community-funded - basically it's the solution to the shelter & housing problem.

 The Pathway Home